raystack/meteor/docs/docs/roadmap.md

 Sources (extractors + event receivers)
           │
           v
-    Graph Builder
+    Enrichment Pipeline
-    - entity resolution
+    - relationship extraction
-    - cross-source edge inference
+    - cross-source hint annotation
-    - deduplication
     - change detection
+    - metadata enrichment
           │
           v
     Sinks
-    - Compass (primary: rich graph delivery)
+    - Compass (primary: rich observation delivery)
     - Kafka, GCS, HTTP (secondary: streaming, storage)
     - traditional sinks (backward compatible)
 ```

-**Graph Builder** replaces the current flat record stream as the core processing layer.
-It sees assets from across sources, resolves entities, infers cross-source relationships, deduplicates, and detects changes.
-This is the new center of Meteor — the intelligence layer between extraction and delivery.
+**Enrichment Pipeline** replaces the current flat record stream as the core processing layer.
+It enriches observations with typed relationships, cross-source hints, and change metadata.
+Entity resolution and graph construction happen in Compass, not here — Meteor's job is to deliver the richest possible raw observations.

 **Event Receivers** complement extractors.
 Instead of only pulling metadata on a schedule, Meteor can also receive events and convert them into graph updates.
 A webhook from GitHub on a schema migration merge.
 A notification from PagerDuty when an incident opens.
-These become nodes and edges in the graph without waiting for the next batch run.
+These become observations delivered to Compass without waiting for the next batch run.

 **Compass as the primary sink.** While Meteor retains its multi-sink architecture, Compass becomes the primary destination.
-The delivery protocol between Meteor and Compass should evolve from flat asset upserts to rich graph payloads — resolved entities, typed relationships, and change deltas.
+The delivery protocol between Meteor and Compass should evolve from flat asset upserts to rich observation payloads — typed relationships, cross-source hints, and change deltas.
+Compass receives these observations and handles entity resolution, deduplication, and graph construction.

 ## Priorities

 Not all of this happens at once.
 The ordering reflects what delivers value fastest with the least disruption.

-**First: Strengthen the graph model.** Enrich the relationship model beyond lineage.
-Add entity resolution across sources.
-Deliver resolved entities and typed relationships to Compass.
+**First: Strengthen the observation model.** Enrich the relationship model beyond lineage.
+Deliver typed relationships and cross-source hints to Compass.
+Entity resolution happens in Compass — Meteor's job is to deliver rich, well-annotated observations.
 Everything else builds on this, and it can be done without breaking existing recipes.

 **Second: Expand coverage.** Add extractors for code repositories, documentation systems, API schemas, and infrastructure topology.
 Each new source makes the context graph more complete and more valuable.
 This is where Meteor's plugin architecture pays off.

 **Third: Go incremental.** Add change detection to existing extractors.
 Build the event receiver framework.
 Support delta delivery to sinks.
 This makes the graph fresher without increasing load.

-**Fourth: Cross-source intelligence.** Build the graph builder layer that sees assets from multiple sources together, infers cross-source edges, and detects patterns no single extractor can see.
-This is the hardest piece — it requires Meteor to move beyond per-recipe isolation.
+**Fourth: Cross-source hints.** Build the enrichment layer that annotates observations with cross-source hints — shared identifiers, matching URNs, compatible schemas — that help Compass construct cross-source edges during entity resolution.
+This requires Meteor to see observations from multiple sources together to annotate effectively, but the actual graph construction and resolution happen in Compass.

 ## What Stays the Same